 There have been many times in my life when I committed to walking daily to lose weight.
 Sometimes it worked, sometimes it didn’t help.
 Hindsight is always 20/20 and after years of healthy living under my belt now, I believe I know the answer to the common question so many women over 40 ask, “Does walking help to lose weight?”.

 Do you ever get a group of friends together and set a goal to walk daily to lose weight?
-It’s a pretty common method of exercise, so much that I have a printable 30 day walking challenge that’s pretty popular.
+It’s a pretty common method of exercise, so much that I have a printable 30 day walking challenge that’s one of the most downloaded challenges.

 What I have learned about walking for weight loss…